datanav/docs/technical/webcrm-businesscentral.rst

 WebCRM to Business Central Dataflow
 ===================================

-Generated: 2024-09-11 07:53:15
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from WebCRM to Business Central.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Webcrm Organisations to Businesscentral Companies
+WebCRM Organisations to Businesscentral Companies
 -------------------------------------------------
-Every Webcrm Organisations will be synchronized with a Businesscentral Companies.
+Every WebCRM Organisations will be synchronized with a Businesscentral Companies.

-Once a link between a Webcrm Organisations and a Businesscentral Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Organisations and a Businesscentral Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Organisations and a Businesscentral Companies:
+The following properties are synchronized between a WebCRM Organisations and a Businesscentral Companies:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Organisations Property
+   * - WebCRM Organisations Property
      - Businesscentral Companies Property
      - Businesscentral Data Type